What’s the difference between the NTP Course and the NTC Course?

 At the beginning of the week, you will log into our online learning environment to see the module for that week and what the assignments are.
-You’ll watch the videos for that module and study PowerPoint slides.
+You’ll watch the videos for that module and study our student guides.
 On some weeks, you’ll read a book related to that module topic and then write and upload a book report for grading.
 You’ll also complete a quiz based on a combination of material from the videos and the assigned reading.
 You will also complete module assignments such as essay questions, action assignments, journaling questions, as well as a series of client folders throughout the program.
-During the workshop weekends, NTPs learn the hands-on Functional Evaluation, practice the client interview process, analyze diet and lifestyle assessments, and review course material.
+During the workshop weekends, NTPs learn the hands-on Functional Clinical Assessment, practice the client interview process, analyze diet and lifestyle assessments, and review course material.

 Who are these programs ideal for?